desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 Currently, all the plain text in the old links are UTF-8 encoded, there is no problem with them since the signature was verified during the creation process and this ADR only targets to the new links.
 It can be kept consistent on-chain by the migration script to transform all currently stored links into hex-encoded.
-As a result, it is backwards compatibility.
+As a result, this feature is backwards compatible.

 ### Positive